ryanq47/WhisperNet/GUI/refactor_notes.md

       - [X]Start with data capture logic
           - Works, need to build out listenres

+        >> Here <<
       - [ ] Figure out how to handle data sent to listener. (needs to get to server somehow)
+        - Currently, items are in the "client" class.
+These classes need to be managed in a singleton within the listener itself.
+Additioanlly, there needs to be logic to retreive data from these client classes, and forward to the server.

+        This may or may not live in the client classes themselves, have not thoguth it out yet.
+            - Idea: Getter/setters for data (already in place), and the actual connect to server/server sync logic is in A seperate module/classs

 Goals: